rikasun/Diamond-Crush/README.md

 - use canvas and code game logic
 #### Day 4 - Nov 1

-- collision detection, candy elimination and new candy drop
+- collision detection, diamond elimination and new diamond drop
 #### Day 5 - Nov 2

 - winner detection and shuffle